Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Long-Run Average Control

 Our next result characterizes the structure of the equilibrium cost rate $J(\cdot)$ which, depending on the parameters, may be convex, concave, or neither.
 However, it is minimized at all of its critical points, or at an endpoint if no critical points exist.

 \begin{proposition} $J(\cdot)$ is unimodal.
-Further, its minimizer(s) can be characterized as follows: \begin{enumerate} \item[$(i)$] If $(1-p_l)C'(p_l) + C(p_l) + r \geq 0$, then $J(\cdot)$ is non-decreasing and hence minimized at $p_l$. \item[$(ii)$] If $(1-p_u)C'(p_u) + C(p_u) + r \leq 0$, then $J(\cdot)$ is non-increasing and hence minimized at $p_u$. \item[$(iii)$] Otherwise, $J(\cdot)$ has at least one critical point, and its critical points form a closed interval.
-If this interval has positive length, then they are all minimizers of $J(\cdot)$, and $C(\cdot)$ is linear along this interval. \end{enumerate} \end{proposition} The result is intuitive.
-If the intervention is ``cheap enough", it is optimal to provide the highest level of intervention and reduce the return probability to its minimum $p_l$, and if it is ``too costly" it is optimal to not provide any intervention and maintain the return probability at $p_u$.
-Otherwise, the optimal return probability takes a value between the two extreme values.
+Further, its minimizer(s) can be characterized as follows: \begin{enumerate} \item[$(i)$] If $(1-p_l)C'_+(p_l) + C(p_l) + r \geq 0$, then $J(\cdot)$ is non-decreasing and hence minimized at $p_l$. \item[$(ii)$] If $(1-p_u)C'_-(p_u) + C(p_u) + r \leq 0$, then $J(\cdot)$ is non-increasing and hence minimized at $p_u$. \item[$(iii)$] Otherwise, $J(\cdot)$ has at least one critical point, i.e., $J'_-(p) \leq 0 \leq J'_+(p)$, and its critical points form a closed interval.
+If this interval has positive length, then they are all minimizers of $J(\cdot)$, and $C(\cdot)$ is linear along this interval. \end{enumerate} \end{proposition} If the intervention is ``cheap enough", it is optimal to reduce the return probability to its minimum $p_l$, and if it is ``too costly" it is optimal to keep the return probability at $p_u$.
+Otherwise, the optimal probability takes a value between the two extreme values.
 In this case, $J(\cdot)$ is roughly U-shaped: it decreases for small $p$ near $p_l$, then attains its minimum, and finally increases for large $p$ near $p_u$.
 While the minimum is not guaranteed to be unique, the minimizing values are contiguous, forming a closed interval.
-Any constant policy lying in this interval will yield the minimum long-run average cost.
+Any constant policy lying in this interval yields the minimum.

 The following corollary specializes the result to the case of a linear intervention cost and follows directly from Proposition \ref{equilibrium_policy}.
 For brevity, we omit the proof. \begin{corollary} If $C(\cdot)$ is linear, then one of the following two cases holds: \begin{enumerate} \item[$(i)$] If $r(p_u-p_l)/(1-p_u) \leq C(p_l) - C(p_u)$, then $J(\cdot)$ is minimized at $p_l$. \item[$(ii)$] If $r(p_u - p_l)/(1-p_u) \geq C(p_l) - C(p_u)$, then $J(\cdot)$ is minimized at $p_u$. \end{enumerate} \end{corollary} Under a linear intervention cost, the optimal return probability is one of the two extreme points of the interval.
 The condition required for either of the two extreme points to be optimal is intuitive.
 Under a constant return probability of $p_u$, we incur a total of $rp_u/(1-p_u)$ in readmission costs per patient.
 If we treat $p_u$ as the baseline policy, the quantity $r(p_u - p_l)/(1-p_u)$ is the reduction in lifetime readmission costs (i.e., considering future returns) that can be achieved via a one-time intervention that reduces the customer's return probability to $p_l$ at their first service completion.
 This quantity is evaluated against $C(p_l) - C(p_u)$, i.e., the cost of providing such an intervention.